MousumiAria/Mole-Detection-Project/README.md

 # Preprocessing:
 The following preprocessing tasks are developed for each image:

-Visual inspection to detect images with low quality or not representative Image resizing: Transform images to 224x224x3
+* Visual inspection to detect images with low quality or not representative
-Other to define later in order to improve model quality
+* Image resizing: Transform images to 224x224x3

 # CNN Model:
 The idea is to develop a simple CNN model from scratch, and evaluate the performance to set a baseline.
-The following steps to improve the model are:
+The following steps are taken to improve the model:

 * Data augmentation: used ImageDataGenerator, scaling to avoid overfitting
 * Used  MobileNetV2 as model.
 * For compile: as optimizer used 'adam', for loss used 'CategoricalCrossentropy', for  metricsused 'accuracy'

-# Model Evaluation:

-To evaluate the different models we will use ROC Curves and AUC score.
-To choose the correct model we will evaluate the precision and accuracy to set the threshold level that represent a good tradeoff between TPR and FPR.

 ## Used Language and Libraries: